 All Errors

 No Errors

 The system stops when any error is detected.

 The system doesn't stop for any detected error.

 All, But Keyboard

-The system doesn't stop for a keyboard error.
+All, But Diskette

+All, But Disk/Key

 The system doesn't stop for a disk error.

-The system doesn't stop for either a disk or a keyboard error.
+The system doesn't stop for either a disk or a

+keyboard error.